-- 20.1 Race starts will be conducted by way of a rolling start unless otherwise stated in the event SRs. - 20.2 The Pit Lane will be opened Fifteen Minutes, or as specified otherwise in the event SRs, prior to the scheduled start of the race. - 20.3 The pit lane exit will close Five minutes before the official race start and will reopen at the race start - 20.4 GCR272 (iii) will not be applied for the last lap of the race.
+- 20.1 Race starts will be conducted by way of a rolling start unless otherwise stated in the event SRs. - 20.2 The Pit Lane will be opened Fifteen Minutes, or as specified otherwise in the event SRs, prior to the scheduled start of the race. - 20.3 The pit lane exit will close Five minutes before the official race start and will reopen at the race start or unless otherwise directed by the CoC. - 20.4 GCR272 (iii) will not be applied for the last lap of the race.

-21. Out-side Assistance
+21. Outside Assistance

 - 21.1 In the event of a vehicle breaking down on the circuit, no outside assistance is permitted other than by the track officials who may move the vehicle to a safe position or position the vehicle for towing the vehicle back to the pits.
 Such assistance may be used to restart the engine. - 21.2 A vehicle may only be returned to the pit area by means of it being towed behind a support vehicle by means of a tow strap.
 A roll back or trailer may be used to return the vehicle to the pits during a race if directed by race officials. - 21.3 Only the driver is permitted to make repairs outside of the designated pit area during a race.
+No assistance may be given by any third party outside of the confines of the circuit demarcated areas.
 Should a driver abandon or leave a car on circuit the car is deemed as retired and may not be retrieved for repair at a later stage. - 21.4 No refuelling or replenishment of fluids or lubricants is allowed on the circuit. - 21.5 The penalty for non-compliance, refer Appendix G.